NFPA provides a wealth of safety information to help ensure the holiday season is a safe one.

 Winter holiday fire facts

-Electrical distribution or lighting equipment was involved in more than two of every five (44%) home Christmas tree fires.
+Electrical distribution or lighting equipment was involved in almost half of home Christmas tree fires.

-Two of every five (39%) home Christmas tree fires started in the living room.
+More than two of every five (42%) home Christmas tree fires started in the living room.
 Five percent were chimney or flue fires.
 One-fifth (21%) of the decoration fires started in the kitchen.
 Sixteen percent started in the living room, family room or den.

-Almost three of every five (57%) December home decoration fires were started by candles, compared to one-third (32%) in January to November.
+Half (51%) of December home decoration fires were started by candles, compared to one-third (32%) in January to November.

 - See more statistics on winter holiday fires.

 Carefully decorating your home can help make your holidays safer.
 Between 2014-2018, U.S. fire departments responded to an average of 160 home fires that started with Christmas trees per year.
 U.S. fire departments responded to an estimated average of 770 home structure fires per year that began with decorations, excluding Christmas trees.